Truncuso/microbot-private/devNode.md

 - Add prehook for automated git repopack file, text file (consider using git lfs for it)

 ### RunLite based Microbot Plugins
+- RSplayer.nearestDistance ()->  shortpath plugin nearest distance calculation -> also teleports and doors....
+#### Gauntelt Plugin:
+- see squire bot for insperation -> state machine handling -> preperation phase and so on
+- Vorkath's plugin or Scurrius pligonfor "dengoures object spwaning" ->  see also note in obsidtina note book for fast walking
+- implentation of a function  which finds nearst safe tiles (with paramter to set min distance away ) from current position ->  check deansogures object and also deangorues tile effects? -> use onObject
+  - helpfull methods check  getNearestWalkableTileWithLineOfSight and , tileHasWalls, isValidTile  , getNearestWalkableTile or getSafeTile, in RS2Tile
+- hanlde hunlef boss area ->  wolrd point area ? get coordinates
+- rendering of objects and tiles -> microbotOverlay

+#### Hallowed Sepulchre
+- as inperation use the plugin from runlite ->  just copy it over, and handle interaction ?  marks all things correctly ?

 #### QoL Navigation Plugin (VoxSylvaeNavigationPlugin)

 - Serves as a plugin which can be used by other plugins
 - User configuration options:
   - Add location from the scrapping of all locations via the wiki scrapper API